MangoButtermilch/dialogue-editor/README.md

 - different types of nodes such as events, comments etc.
 - JSON import + export
 - C# setup for parsing the dialogue in the Unity Engine

+## TODO
+- Unity package as example on how to traverse the dialogue in a game
+- Localization
+- Undo/redo actions
+- adding more nodes
+- rework UI design

 ## Controls explained